August 5, 2019

 Verizon Connect Dispatch Software for Field Service Management

-Verizon also offers a field service system called Verizon Connect Field Service Dispatch that’s designed for small to midsize service operations with field technicians, like HVAC businesses, plumbers, and electricians.
+Verizon also offers a field service system called Verizon Connect Field Service Dispatch that’s designed for small to midsize service operations with field technicians, like HVAC software businesses, plumbers, and electricians.
 Basically, if you have a fleet of vans, this software offers everything you’ll need to schedule and assign jobs to those driving them.
 It will ensure there are no blind spots hiding inefficiencies in your day to day business.

 Verizon Connect Field Service Dispatch is only available as an add-on to the Verizon Connect Reveal vehicle tracking service, and it costs an additional $20 per technician per month.
 Verizon Connect Field Service Dispatch includes: